Infidel: Colonization of the Americas

-During the Age of Discovery, papal bulls such as Romanus Pontifex and, more importantly, inter caetera (1493), implicitly removed dominium from infidels and granted them to the Spanish Empire and Portugal with the charter of guaranteeing the safety of missionaries.
+During the Age of Discovery, several papal bulls such as Romanus Pontifex and more importantly inter caetera (1493) implicitly removed dominium from infidels and granted them to the Spanish Empire and the Portuguese Empire with the charter of guaranteeing the safety of missionaries.
 Subsequent rejections of the bull by Protestant powers rejected the Pope's authority to exclude other Christian princes.
 As independent authorities, they drew up charters for their own colonial missions based on the temporal right for care of infidel souls in language echoing the inter caetera.
 The charters and papal bulls would form the legal basis of future negotiations and consideration of claims as title deeds in the emerging law of nations during the period of European colonization.

 The rights bestowed by Romanus Pontifex and inter caetera have never fallen from use, serving as the basis for legal arguments over the centuries.
 The U.S. Supreme Court ruled in the 1823 case Johnson v.
 McIntosh that as a result of European discovery and assumption of ultimate dominion, Native Americans had only a right to occupancy of native lands, not the right of title.
 In the 1831 case Cherokee Nation v.
-Georgia, famously described Native American tribes as "domestic dependent nations."
+Georgia, famously described Native American tribes as "domestic dependent nations".
 In Worcester v.
-Georgia, the court ruled that the Native Tribes were sovereign entities to the extent that the U.S. federal government, and not individual states, had authority over their affairs.

-Native American groups including the Taíno and Onondaga have called on the Vatican to revoke the bulls of 1452, 1453, and 1493.
+Georgia, the court ruled that the Native Tribes were sovereign entities to the extent that the U.S. federal government, and not individual U.S. states, had authority over their affairs.
+Native American groups including the Taíno and Onondaga have called on the Holy See to revoke the bulls of 1452, 1453, and 1493.